vince-ermitano/leetcode_submissions/README.md

 - Balanced BSTs (e.g., AVL, Red-Black Trees) guarantee O(log n) for search, insert, and delete.
 - Unbalanced BSTs can degrade to O(n) in worst case (when the tree becomes a linked list).

+### Heaps
+- A Heap is a specialized binary tree that satisfies the heap property:
+  - Max-Heap: The value of each node is greater than or equal to its children.
+  - Min-Heap: The value of each node is less than or equal to its children.
+- Heaps are typically implemented as binary trees stored in arrays.

+- Heap Properties:
+  - Complete Binary Tree:
+    - All levels are fully filled except possibly the last, which is filled left to right.
+  - Heap Property:
+    - Max-Heap: Parent ≥ Children
+    - Min-Heap: Parent ≤ Children
+- Common Heap Problems:
+  - Kth Largest Element:
+    - Use a min-heap of size k.
+  - Merge K Sorted Lists:
+    - Use a min-heap for efficient merging.
+  - Top K Frequent Elements:
+    - Use a min-heap to maintain top k elements.
+- Key Takeaways:
+  - ✅ Heaps are efficient for priority-based tasks (O(log n) operations).
+  - ✅ Commonly used in shortest path (Dijkstra's) and MST (Prim's) algorithms.
+  - ✅ Efficient for problems involving frequent min/max extractions.
+  - ✅ Heap sort has O(n log n) time complexity but is not stable.

 ## Algorithms/Tools
 - Two Pointer
 - Binary Search